bronzehedwick/chrisdeluca/content/article/frog-dream.md

 topics = [ "Leukemia" ]
 +++

 I would like to take this opportunity to transcribe a whacked out dream I had early this morning about frogs.
-It was very vivid and painful, as well as bizarre, and in my mind, amusing.
-But enough foreplay, let&#8217;s get dreaming!
+It was very vivid and painful, as well as bizarre, and in my mind, amusing.<!--more--> But enough foreplay, let&#8217;s get dreaming!

 I was walking through a forested path in autumn, the leaves still on the trees for the most part, and wearing bright reds and golds.
 There was also a carpet of yellow leaves on the ground.
 I was walking with a girl who was my sister in the dream, but totally fictional otherwise (Sorry Laura, maybe next time my subconscious will give you the job).